microsoft/UnitTestBoilerplateGenerator/README.md

 This will create a test class in the same relative path as the class in a specified unit test project.
 All the dependencies are mocked and saved as fields which are created fresh for each test via [TestInitialize].
 It also adds a helper method which will construct the class for you and pass in all of the mock dependencies.
 You can then call .Setup() and .Verify() on the mocks in your test methods.
+It also applies any user-specific formatting rules to the generated code.

 ![After Screenshot](AfterScreenshot.png)